 Answer: While the downtown tourist area near the Rueda workshops certainly seems safe, always maintain personal security.
 For example, go out as a group to evening events.
 Avoid excess alcohol consumption.
 Only carry the credit card you plan to use, not all of them.
 Leave the others with your passport in the room safe.
-Bring a copy of you passport should you lose it.
+Bring a copy of your passport just in case you lose it.
 Be aware of your surroundings … and follow our Mexican friends’ advice.
 Common sense rules!

 Question 11: I can’t find any information about how to buy a “Full Pass”.
 How much does it cost?
 Can I pay in Playa for workshops?

-Answer: There are no “Full Pass” available for purchase.
-The workshop fee is separate and must be paid in advance (see Registration).
-You pay for evening events and weekend social parties “at the door” in Playa.
+Answer: There is no “Full Pass” available for purchase.
+The Rueda workshop fee is separate and must be paid in advance (see Registration).
+The excursions, evening events and weekend social parties are “a la carte” and paid “at the door” in Playa.